 Sadly it is a fact that adults will attempt to infiltrate any organisation to abuse children or young people.
-The church is probably no more vulnerable than other organisations, but is unique in its ministry to both those who have been abused and those who have abused.
-We therefore need to create and maintain a culture of informed vigilance to safeguard and promote the welfare of our children.
+The church is unique in its ministry to both those who have been abused and those who have abused.
+We therefore need to create and maintain a culture of informed vigilance to safeguard and promote the welfare of children and vulnerable adults.

-The following is intended to provide ease of reference for designated Safeguarding Co-ordinators and Lead Recruiters, and those with a responsibility to select both volunteers and employed people who will have regular contact with, and a duty of care for children within the church community.
+The attached safeguarding pages are not only intended to provide ease of reference for Parish Safeguarding Officers and Lead Recruiters, but are intended for all those with a safeguarding responsibility, or who will have regular contact with, or a duty of care for children and/or vulnerable adults within the church community.

-This guidance is not intended to be exhaustive and further advice or guidance will always be available from the Diocesan Safeguarding Adviser (who deals not only with children and young persons, but also vulnerable adult issues and is available, at any reasonable time, for advice and guidance).
+This guidance is not intended to be exhaustive and further advice or direction will always be available from the Diocesan Safeguarding Adviser (DSA).